What's going on in the rest of the book?

 - Old Major dies, which would have been all jarring and climax-esque if he hadn't predicted it before he gave his speech.

-We are told that the pigs, particularly Snowball and Napoleon, are more intelligent than everyone else.
-They’re pigs…they need to get something in the way of attributes.
-Oh, and there's also Squealer, who is sort of like a used car salesman.
-The pigs start running the show.
+- We are told that the pigs, particularly Snowball and Napoleon, are more intelligent than everyone else.
+(Truth: pigs are wicked smart.
+Too bad bacon is so delicious.)
+Well, and then there's Squealer, who's sort of like a used car salesman, only tastier.

-They make more rules: no clothes (including ribbons...brutal) and no sleeping in the house.
+- They make more rules: no clothes (including ribbons...brutal) and no sleeping in the house.

 - They also rename Manor Farm, calling it Animal Farm instead.

 - The pigs, who apparently can read and write, come up with Seven Commandments.
 We like you, so we're going to write them out:

 - (1) Whatever goes upon two legs is an enemy.
 (2) Whatever goes upon four legs, or has wings, is a friend.
 (3) No animal shall wear clothes.
 (4) No animal shall sleep in a bed.
 (5) No animal shall drink alcohol.
 (6) No animal shall kill any other animal.
 (7) All animals are equal.

 - Pretty straightforward, right?
 So it's weird when the pigs steal all the fresh milk from the cows.

 - We get the feeling that this isn't going to be a communist utopia after all.